Mission Planner Overview¶

 All of these and many more features are covered here.

 Mission Planner is a free, open-source, community-supported application developed by Michael Oborne for the open-source APM autopilot project.
-If you would like to donate to the ongoing development of Mission Planner, please select the Donate button on the Mission Planner interface.
+If you would like to donate to the ongoing development of Mission Planner, please refer to the following link.

 The Help Screen: